 It is also entirely possible that Liberty survivors broke another record—dealing with post-traumatic stress disorder (PTSD) for the nearly 44 years since the attack.
 Because the few who survived without physical wounds had to gather up their buddies' body parts, no one left that ship unscathed.
 When the Liberty limped into port, the crew was threatened with courts-martial if they discussed the incident, even with their wives and parents.
 As everyone now knows, it is essential that victims of trauma talk about their experience.

 Even harder to bear than the physical and mental anguish these Americans have endured, however, has been their government's betrayal and silence for more than four decades.
 President Johnson hid the facts to avoid harming ties with Israel.
 Every subsequent administration has followed suit, resisting the calls by USS Liberty survivors for an independent investigation and the release of classified information which would set the historical record straight.
-"It is the only such event in U.S. Naval history the cause of which has never been formally investigated either by Congress or by the Navy itself," Richard Curtiss, executive editor of the Washington Report, and this author's father, frequently points out.
+"It is the only such event in U.S. Naval history the cause of which has never been formally investigated either by Congress or by the Navy itself," Richard Curtiss, executive editor of the Washington Report on Middle East Affairs, and this author's father, frequently points out.